 Note that this does not mean that any two pNets can be composed and produce an open transition.
 Indeed, the predicate $\Pred\land\Pred\,'\land \alpha_Q=\beta_{j_0}$ is often not satisfiable, in particular if the action $\alpha_Q$ cannot be matched with $\beta_{j_0}$.
-Note also that $\beta_{j_0}$ is only used as an intermediate term inside formulas in the composed open transition: it does not appear neither as global action nor as an action of a hole.
+Note also that $\beta_{j_0}$ is only used as an intermediate term inside formulas in the composed open transition: it does not appear as global action, and will not appear as an action of a hole.